Skip to Content

 9. Where can I find the Coachella schedule?

 You can see the line up for Coachella here, but the actual set times etc aren’t released yet.
-They will be in a few days.
+They will be a few weeks before the actual festival.

 11. Is there a Coachella live stream?